-- enhance generic skills to support their daily work and professional development;
+- enhance generic skills to support their daily works and professional development.

 The Programme consists of 32 units to be taken within the last three years of students’ five-year studies.
 Students have to take eight core courses (18 units), one elective course (2 units) and the Integrated Practicum (12 units), that includes Subject Instruction I & II, School Experience and Supervised Teaching Practice.
 The following study schedule shows the distribution of education (ED) and undergraduate major (UM) courses in the last three years of a student enrolled in the Programme.

 |1st Semester 2 Units ED||2nd Semester 2 Units ED||1st Semester 4 Units ED||2nd Semester 11 Units ED (including SE and Supervised Teaching Practice I)||1st Semester 9 Units ED (including Supervised Teaching Practice II)||2nd Semester 4 Units ED|

 |15-18 Units UM||15-18 Units UM||12-15 Units UM||12-15 Units UM|

 <—————- Undergraduate Honours Project* ———->

 * Students would need to consult with their undergraduate major department to arrange the study schedule of their Honours Project.

 Chinese, Mathematics, Music, Physical Education.
 Final provision will depend on demand, and will be subject to the discretion of the Department.

 Structure of the programme is as follows:

 |Social Foundations of Education||2 units|